 What’s the writing requirement?

 That depends on your school!
 Every NYU undergraduate has a writing requirement.
-Students in CAS, Stern, Steinhardt, Nursing, Silver, Tisch, and the School of Engineering fulfill their writing requirement with EWP.
+Students in CAS, Steinhardt, Nursing, Silver, Tandon, and the majority of students at Stern fulfill their writing requirement with EWP.

 - College of Arts and Science: EXPOS-UA 1 Writing the Essay.
 Must be completed with a grade of C or above.
 Students who receive a grade of C- or below must take the Writing Proficiency Exam.